pgorecki/lato/docs/index.rst

     assert result == "Hello Bob"

 The ``greet_person`` function requires two arguments: ``person`` and ``greeting phrase``.
-When invoking the function via ``Application.call()``, we provided only one argument - the value for ``person``.
-The missing ``greeting phrase`` argument was automatically provided (injected) by the app, as it was declared as a dependency earlier.
-In general, **Lato** is capable of resolving missing arguments both by name and by type.
+When invoking the function via ``Application.call()``, we provided only one argument - the value of ``person``.
+The other argument - ``greeting phrase`` is automatically provided (injected) by the app, as you provided it as a dependency.
+In general, **Lato** application is capable of injecting missing function arguments, if the function parameter matches the dependency (either by parameter name, or by type).

 Declaring a handler
 -------------------

-To understand what a handler is, think of it as an entry point or a use case that your application implements.
+To understand what a handler is, think of it as of named function.
+This name is an *alias*, which is a string.

-Now, let's decorate the ``greet_person`` function with an alias:
+When invoking a handler, you can pass an alias instead of the function itself.
+This idea promotes loose coupling.

+You can create the handler and call it using its alias like so:

 .. testcode::